arr-ai/arrai/docs/slicing.md

 [1, 2, 3, 4, 5](;;-1, 0)
 ```

-this expression reverses the array and fetch the first value.
+this expression reverses the array and fetches the first value.
 In
 this example, it will evaluate to `5`.

 ### Behaviour